 Through the tunnels you can hear the gurgling of water in the pipeline, like some giant plumbing system of the gods.
-This is all exciting stuff for kids.

 Only-just-one got very excited about the little brown goats leaping about in the rocks above the path, sure-footed and pointy-horned.
 And she practised cairn building (and dismantling) with white stones while we had a drink and a snack.

 After all that down the upwards road must come and when the trail meets the little mountain road its time to ascend up through ancient olive terraces, planted when the only transport would have been by burro.